 While there is some overlap in their projections, there is little attention given to the underlying question and greatest problem with this: What are these projections based upon?
 From the text, it appears they’re based mostly on analysis of current events and recent data, extrapolating out five to seven years from now.

 But using current events and data to make projections is foolish.
 And the writer of the article admits as much in the introduction, because everyone knows predicting market behavior is impossible.
 But, she also makes an important caveat:

 “Even long term, strategically minded investors need some type of market-return forecast to craft a financial plan.”
+This is true.

 We need something to base our projections on.
 The question is – what should that be?
 Current economic data and observable trends?
 Political realities?
 Tax laws?
 Comparisons of what we see now with similar moments in history (this is what Dalio attempts to do in his article)?